 - The Anxiety Test is for people who feel that worry and fear are affecting their ability to function day-to-day.

-- The Alcohol or Substance Use Test will help determine if your use of alcohol or drugs is an area to address.
+- The Addiction Test (Alcohol and substance use test) will help determine if your use of alcohol or drugs is an area to address.

 - The Bipolar Test is for individuals who have mood swings - or unusual or extreme shifts in mood and energy.